create a one-page website on WordPress

 Our recommendation

-As you can see, it has 11 different sections that you can customize to fit your branding.
+As you can see, it has a long set of pre-built sections that you can customize to fit your branding.
 You can also remove sections that you don’t need or replace them with others (more on that soon).

 There are other, more specialized templates in the Neve starter site library, but for the purposes of this tutorial, we’re going to use this one.